If you’re accepting your offer, you’re in the right place! Want to accept your offer but start later? You can always defer your offer.

 - Be aware there are no tuition fees charged if you withdraw before the census date

 - If you are using FEE-HELP or HECS-HELP to pay your fees you may pay money upfront to reduce the loan but you must tell us you are using FEE-HELP or HECS-HELP when you enrol

 Student cards are issued by Reception after you have commenced your studies at Eastern College Australia.
-In 2017 you will still need to collect a sticker each semester to show you are a current student.

 The important dates page is at https://www.eastern.edu.au/admissions/dates.